thofos/draft-ohai-svcb-config/draft-pauly-ohai-svcb-config.md

 key configurations per-client MUST NOT be used.

-When clients fetch a target's configuration using the well-known URI, they can expose their identity in the form of an IP addres if they do not connect via a proxy or some other IP-hiding mechanism.
+When clients fetch a target's configuration using the well-known URI, they can expose their identity in the form of an IP address if they do not connect via a proxy or some other IP-hiding mechanism.
 Clients SHOULD use a proxy or similar mechanism to avoid exposing client IPs to a target.